The Post Office Rifles

 During the 1899-1902 South African (Boer) War, the 24th Middlesex contributed 16 officers and over 1,000 men of other ranks to oversee a comprehensive effort of wartime communications.
 They suffered 46 fatalities from wounds and disease.
 The regiment was decorated for their efforts.

-Though the regiment was relieved of its postal duties after the Haldane Reforms of 1908, it kept its association with the Post Office and continued to recruit postal workers into the Territorial Force under its new title ‘8th (City of London) Battalion, The London Regiment (Post Office Rifles)’.
+Though the regiment was relieved of its postal duties after the Haldane Reforms of 1908, it kept its association with the Post Office and continued to recruit postal workers into the Territorial Force under its new title ‘8th Battalion, City of London Regiment (Post Office Rifles)’.

 The First World War

 To accommodate the swell of recruits in the First World War, a second Post Office Rifles Battalion was formed in September 1914.
-They were titled the 2nd/8th Battalions, London Regiment.
+They were titled the 2nd/8th Battalion.

 The 2nd Battalion initially served as a reserve regiment, supplying reinforcements for the 1st Battalion but in January 1917 the battalion also moved to the front line in France.
 They first saw action in the Second Battle of Bullecourt in May 1917.

-The Post Office Rifles fought at Ypres and at Passchendaele and suffered tremendous losses.
+The Post Office Rifles fought at the Somme and at Passchendaele (Third Ypres) and suffered tremendous losses.
 More than half of their fighting force was lost at the Battle of Wurst Farm Ridge in September 1917.
 Alfred Knight was awarded the Victoria Cross for his bravery during this battle.
 They lost 1,800 and 4,500 men were wounded by the end of the War.

 Although unique in its composition, the experiences of the PORs were entirely representative of life on the Western Front.
 The 1st Battalion embarked from Southampton on 17 March 1915 and after a period of training and acclimatisation, entered the trenches to fight in the battle for Festubert on 11 May that year.